livechat/chat-window-ios/README.md

 }
 ```

-### Sending Photos from device library
+### Sending files from device library

-If you have file sharing enabled for visitors, you should provide usage description by including `NSPhotoLibraryUsageDescription` (`Privacy - Photo Library Usage Description`) key in your `Info.plist` file to avoid crash on iOS 10 or higher.
+If you have file sharing enabled for visitors, you should provide usage description by including `NSPhotoLibraryUsageDescription` (`Privacy - Photo Library Usage Description`), `NSCameraUsageDescription` (`Privacy - Camera Usage Description`) and `NSMicrophoneUsageDescription` (`Privacy - Microphone Usage Description`) keys in your `Info.plist` file to avoid crash on iOS 10 or higher.
+You can check `Info.plist` files in example projects.

 ## Example Apps